nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 - Viewing of tutors' profile
 - Adding a note to each tutor's profile
 - Exporting tutor's details
-- Adding new tuition appointments
+- Adding, editing, deleting and viewing of tuition appointments
+- Adding, editing, deleting and viewing of tuition-related schedules
 - Filtering tutors by personal preference (i.e. availability, experiences, name, location, price, etc.)
-- Viewing upcoming tuition appointments
 - Adding, editing, deleting and listing grade records in GradeBook
+- Adding, editing, deleting and viewing of reminders

 The purpose of this Developer Guide is to help you understand the design and implementation of Tutor Tracker to get started on your contributions to Tutor Tracker.